kasper/phoenix/API.md

 ## KeyHandler

 Use the `KeyHandler`-object to enable or disable keys.
 To override a previous handler, bind the key again.
+KeyHandlers are always reset on context reload.

 ```java
 class KeyHandler implements Identifiable